WHY YOUR RETAIL STORE NEEDS BACKGROUND MUSIC

 Stores are using music to make customers spend more.
 Are you?

-Retail marketers are constantly looking for new ways to hook prospects and influence their shopping patterns and behavior.
+Retail marketers are constantly looking for new ways to hook prospects and influence their shopping patterns and behaviour.

 But many overlook one of the most effective strategies for increasing sales and building a "sticky" customer base: music.